Poisson Limit Theorems for Systems with Product Structure: The PLT for (skew-)products

-for some $K(r)\nearrow\infty$ growing slowly enough.
-This is a routine argument which is left to the reader. } at almost every $x^*$.
+Since this is true for all $K>0$, we can easily replace $K$ by some $K(r)\nearrow\infty$ growing slowly enough.
+This is a routine argument which is left to the reader. } for $G$ at almost every $x^*$.
 Since $\tau$ is bounded, $T$ also has this property.

-\item It is shown in \cite[Lemma 5]{BS} that, for a map of positive entropy, condition (LR) is satisfied at almost every point.
-This remains true for maps of the form $T(x,y)=G_{\tau(y)}(x)$, for bounded $\tau$, where $G$ has positive entropy. \item Considering the previous remarks it may seem unnecessary to state condition (SLR).
-Note however that none of the conditions can be satisfied at periodic points, and the maps we want to use for $T$ will have plenty periodic points. $SLR(y^*)$ will be useful to show the PLT \textbf{everywhere}, if we can choose $R$ without periodic points. \item In most of the examples we will have
+\item It is shown in \cite[Lemma 5]{BS} that, for a map of positive entropy, condition (LR) is satisfied at almost every point (In fact \eqref{ballretasm:lr} is satisfied for all $y\in B_r(y^*)$).
+This remains true for maps of the form $T(x,y)=G_{\tau(y)}(x)$, (in this case (LR') is satisfied) for bounded $\tau$, where $G$ has positive entropy. \item Considering the previous remarks it may seem unnecessary to state condition (SLR).
+Note however that none of the conditions can be satisfied at periodic points, and the maps we want to use for $T$ will have plenty periodic points.
+(SLR) will be useful to show the PLT \textbf{everywhere}, if we can choose $R$ without periodic points. \item In most of the examples (see \S \ref{ScEx}) we will have

 Since $C^{r'}\subset H^{r'}$ and $||f||_{H^{r'}}\leq ||f||_{C^{r'}}$ for $f\in C^{r'}$, this implies condition $(EE)$. \end{enumerate} \end{remark}